mars-sim/mars-sim/README.md

 ---

-## Reliability and Malfunctions
+## Reliability, Maintenance and Malfunctions
 The perils of living on Mars are very real.
-There are close to 30 types of [Malfunctions] (https://github.com/mars-sim/mars-sim/wiki/Field-Reliability-and-Malfunctions) that can strike.
-The failure rate, the Mean Time Between Failure (MTBF) and the reliability of parts are tracked real-time and updated dynamically based on field available data during the simulation.
+There are 39 types of [Malfunctions] (https://github.com/mars-sim/mars-sim/wiki/Malfunctions) that can occur at a given moment.
+There are 3 metrics for tracking how reliable a part is.
+[Reliability](https://github.com/mars-sim/mars-sim/wiki/Reliability) percentage, Failure Rate, the Mean Time Between Failure (MTBF) are updated real-time dynamically upon incidents that occur during the simulation.
+Workshops and machinery factories are to produce parts for replenishing parts to be used during [Maintenance](https://github.com/mars-sim/mars-sim/wiki/Maintenance) tasks.

 ---